gravermistakes/gapage/analgapes/BUILD_STATUS.md

 - Swarm: swarm_formation_bridge (Erlang/OTP), formation_encoder (R)
 - Substrate Perl: ganesh.pl (2 bugs FIXED), axml, dexdump, apk/*, detection/* — all syntax-valid

-## Known-partial (source present, NOT yet compiling here)
+## ~~Known-partial (source present, NOT yet compiling here)~~
-- Legacy substrate Ada: core/src/avrs_core.adb + perception/static/src/sledge.adb carry
+- ~~Legacy substrate Ada: core/src/avrs_core.adb + perception/static/src/sledge.adb carry
   pre-existing dusk2dawn compile errors (Spawn API mismatch, type resolution).
 Two bugs fixed (ambiguous Append ×2, string-literal index); more remain.
 These are legacy lifters, NOT part of the verified integration spine.
 KEEL (the governance Ada) compiles and is tested.
 - ghost.m is MERCURY (logic language), not Octave — my plan mislabeled it.
-Mercury compiler (mmc) is not apt-available here, so it cannot be compiled in this container.
+Mercury compiler (mmc) is not apt-available here, so it must be compiled first, for this container.
   Source present + correctly attributed.

 Honest scope: the integration organism (currents + recombined primitives) is green end-to-end.
 The folded-in legacy substrate is present and syntax-swept where possible; legacy Ada needs a